yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/wmi/blessiwbemservicesobject.md

 ## <a name="parameters"></a>Parametreler

 `pIWbemServices`
-[in] WMI hizmeti nesnesi için bir işaretçi.
+[in] WMI hizmet nesnesine bir işaretçi.

 `strUser`
 [in] Kullanıcı adı.